vinceanalytics/vince/README.md

 ## WHy is the binary so big ?

 Assets are bundled with the binary.
+Also we ship esbuild so you can write alerts in typescript.
+Painless deployment and convenient features don't come cheap.